 With that said, I always opt for replacing all three mounts at the same time.
 My point becomes that complaints about the aftermarket components might have something to do with replacing one engine mount at a time.

-As the Ford Focus engine vibration problem became widespread, my local dealership told me the parts were back ordered.
+As this vibration problem became widespread, my local dealership told me the parts were back ordered.
 In fact, it could be months before I would receive them.

 In the end, replacing the engine and transmission mounts to solve the Ford Focus vibration problem becomes more important than just saving your sanity while driving this automobile.